-The presence of tensor forces does not change the external characteristics of the nucleus, such as the total energy {\it E}, the total angular momentum \textbf{\textit{J}}, and the parity of the nucleus.
-Tensor forces change the configurations of nucleons and, accordingly, their potential and kinetic energies and mass defect.
-This significantly alters the internal properties of the nucleus.
-The orbital angular momentum of nucleons can take any values satisfying the laws of conservation of total angular momentum and parity of the nucleus, including those leading to a spin flip of one or more nucleons simultaneously.
-The total orbital angular momentum of the nucleus \textbf{\textit{L}} can take values satisfying the law of conservation of total angular momentum of the nucleus \textbf{\textit{J = L}}+\textbf{\textit{S}} where the total spin of the nucleus \textbf{\textit{S}} can take values 0$\le${\it S}$\le$A/2 if the number of nucleons A is even and 1/2$\le${\it S} $\le$A/2 if A is odd.
+The presence of tensor forces does not alter the external characteristics of the nucleus, such as the total energy \(E\), total angular momentum \textbf{\textit{J}}, and nuclear parity.
+Tensor forces modify the individual orbital angular momenta of the nucleons $\textbf{\textit{$l_i$}}$, which leads to a change in the total orbital angular momentum of the nucleus $\textbf{\textit{L}} = \sum_{i=1}^{A-1}\textbf{\textit{l}}_i$, and to changes in the nucleons potential and kinetic energies and the mass defect.
+The balance between these quantities is established such that the nuclear binding energy is conserved.
+The total orbital angular momentum \textbf{\textit{L}} can take values that satisfy the conservation law for the total angular momentum of the nucleus, \textbf{\textit{J = L}}+\textbf{\textit{S}}.
+In the general case, the total nuclear spin $\textbf{\textit{S}} = \sum_{i=1}^A \textbf{\textit{s}}_i$ can take values \(0 \leq S \leq A/2\) if the mass number \(A\) is even, and \(1/2 \leq S \leq A/2\) if \(A\) is odd.

-Tensor forces make the smallest contribution, $\sim$5\%, to the structure of the deuteron, in which only two states, {\it S} and {\it D}, with parallel nucleon spins, are allowed.
-Each new nucleon in the nucleus increases the probability of tensor forces contributing.
-Thus, medium and heavy nuclei can spend most of their time in configurations determined by tensor forces.
+The tensor forces provide their smallest contribution, approximately 5\%, to the structure of the deuteron, in which only two states {\it S} and {\it D} with parallel nucleon spins are allowed.
+Each additional nucleon in the nucleus increases the probability of the tensor interaction contribution.
+Consequently, medium-mass and heavy nuclei may spend a significant portion of the time in configurations determined by tensor forces.

-All nucleon states in a nucleus must satisfy the Pauli Exclusion Principle, which can be formulated as follows: at any point in the four-dimensional space of a system of particles with half-integer spin, there can be no more than one particle.
-This law excludes the formation of two or more identical nucleon subsystems in a nucleus.
-Ignoring the Pauli Exclusion Principle can lead to erroneous interpretations of nuclear structure and nuclear reaction mechanisms [10].
+All nucleon states in the nucleus must satisfy the Pauli exclusion principle, which can be formulated as follows: any point in the four-dimensional space of a system of half-integer spin particles can be occupied by no more than one particle.
+This law precludes the formation of two or more identical nucleon subsystems within the nucleus.
+Ignoring the Pauli exclusion principle may lead to erroneous interpretations of nuclear structure and the mechanisms of nuclear reactions \cite{10}.